 I know we regularly take a look at great educational apps at Edgalaxy but the vast majority of those apps do come at some expense.
 Se here is our list of the top 5 free educational apps.
-These apps may be particularly helpful for those wishing to pursue an early childhood education degree and eventually teach children.
+These apps may be particularly helpful for those pursue a degree

 1. Google Earth: Hold the world in the palm of your hand.
 With Google Earth for iPhone, iPad, and iPod touch, you can fly to far corners of the planet with just the swipe of a finger.
 Explore the same global satellite and aerial imagery available in the desktop version of Google Earth, including high-resolution imagery for over half of the world's population and a third of the world's land mass.

 2. iBooks: iBooks is an amazing way to download and read books. iBooks includes the iBookstore, where you can download the latest bestselling books or your favorite classics – day or night.
 Browse your library on a beautiful bookshelf, tap a book to open it, flip through pages with a swipe or a tap, and bookmark or add notes to your favorite passages.

 3. Image Searcher: (Free) Image Searcher is a Google/Bing Image searching tool for iPad.
 Simply type in any keywords and you will see the thumbnails of images.
 You can view the original images, save them to your Photo Albums, email them to your friends, or open the original web pages.